jeblanchard/my-apache-spark/test/data/README.md

-The home for all raw-data used for testing purposes.
+The home for all data used for testing.